 To escape the busy commuters, office workers and tourists, seek out this natural haven for some peace and quiet.
 Enter through the huge wrought iron ornate gates located on Camley Street and you’ll immediately feel relaxed.
 This is a tranquil place where the noise of Kings Cross suddenly fades away.
 Underfoot you have a mulch path to walk on which gives you that woodland feeling and within seconds you are transported to another place.

-Straight ahead through the wrought iron gates is the visitors centre and café where you will also find toilets if required.
-If you’re taking kids pop into the visitor’s center where you can pick up educational leaflets and activities to keep your children occupied on the tour.
+Straight ahead through the wrought iron gates are the visitor’s centre and café where you will also find toilets if required.
+If you’re taking kids pop into the visitor’s centre where you can pick up educational leaflets and activities to keep your children occupied on the tour.
 Do bear in mind that during term times there might be schools visiting the park.
 If you can explore during the holidays or at weekends that might be better and less crowded.

 The park is quite a narrow strip so you won’t get lost.
 You can head off in any direction and you will find arrows telling you what you are going to find.
 There are plenty of notices dotted about indicating what wildlife to look out for.
 As you walk around you will discover a woodland, grassland, hedgerow, fernery, reed beds, wetland, pond, meadow, wildlife island and floating platform viewpoint.